ptsteadman/notebook/notes/computer/docker.md

 # Docker and docker-compose

-- `docker ps -a` all docker files, even the non-running ones
+- `docker ps -a` all docker containers, even the non-running ones
+- `docker stop $(docker ps -q)` stop all running containers

 - `docker build -t tag-name .` builds a docker image with the tag tag-name, looking for a Dockerfile in the current directory